-Coaching and Mentoring Skills for Researchers
+Coaching and Mentoring Skills for Researchers or Managers

-Are you involved in the coaching or mentoring of researchers in your department?
+Are you involved in the coaching or mentoring in your department?
+Maybe you are a researcher and find yourself supporting more junior colleagues or PhD students.
 Many people find themselves with this role - officially or more often, unofficially - and sometimes feel unprepared as if they are "making it up" as they go along.

 Being involved with the professional development of a colleague can be one of the more satisfying aspects of a research career and also provide you with valuable skills and insights to apply to your own career development.